-1. Launch Safari, click on the Safari menu and choose Preferences
+- Launch Safari, click the Safari menu and choose Preferences.

-2. Select the Privacy pane and press “Manage website data”
+- Select the Privacy pane and press “Manage website data.”

-3. Scroll the list of sites, click on any you don’t recognise and press Remove.
-Or, if you want to be absolutely certain that your remove the cookie, press Remove all
+- Scroll the list of sites, click on any you don’t recognize, and press Remove.
+Or, if you want to be certain that you removed the cookie, press Remove all.

 If you use a different browser, you should remove cookies in those too.